jts3k/Authoring-Spatial-Media-for-Web/README.md

 [Theta Ricoh](https://theta360.com/en/) is cheap and easy to use but images are soft (especially distant objects).
 The camera shoots 1920x960, square pixels, 29.97fps, 44.1khz audio.
 Video needs to be re-encoded into a spherical video using [their special software](https://theta360.com/en/support/download/).

 Adobe Premiere seems best for cutting due to flexibility in sequence settings and such.
+[Here's](https://support.google.com/jump/answer/6400185?hl=en) how to set up Premiere for editing four-channel ambisonic audio.
 Reaper is the best DAW for serious sound editing.

 [Here](https://support.google.com/jump/answer/6399746?hl=en&ref_topic=6399824) is Google's documentation on spatial audio.